hack-a-ton-pet/capivare.me/README.md

 ## Running this app
 1) Clone this repository and checkout on 'development' branch
-2) execute 'npm install'
+2) Execute 'npm install'
-3) execute 'npm start'
+3) Execute 'npm start'